fanyi21/DEPF/README.md

 ## DATA AVAILABILITY
 The hierarchical autoencoder is implemented in R.
-The bi-objective fruit fly optimization algorithm are implemented in MATLAB.
+The bi-objective fruit fly optimization algorithm is implemented in MATLAB.
 ### R enviroment
 1. R 4.1.1